 - 1) Each year, the investment undertakings must submit their conduct of business to an audit by an independent external audit office recognised by the FMA.
-With regard to this recognition and the performance of duties by the external audit office, the FMA may carry out quality controls and accompany the audit offices in their audit activities at insurance undertakings. - 1a) An external audit office shall be recognised by the FMA if:14 - a) it holds a licence under the Auditors Act or is registered under Article 69 of the Auditors Act; and - b) the lead auditors hold a licence under the Auditors Act. - 2) The insurance undertakings must provide the external auditors with all information and documents necessary for a proper audit; in particular, they shall have the following obligations towards the external auditors: - a) to keep the documents available that are necessary to ascertain and evaluate assets and liabilities;
+With regard to this recognition and the performance of duties by the external audit office, the FMA may carry out quality controls and accompany the audit offices in their audit activities at insurance undertakings. - 1a) An external audit office shall be recognised by the FMA if:16 - a) it holds a licence under the Auditors Act or is registered under Article 69 of the Auditors Act; and - b) the lead auditors hold a licence under the Auditors Act.

-14 Article 101(1a) amended by LGBl.
+Article 101(1a) amended by LGBl.
 2019 No. 22.